Music of Cyprus

 The music of Cyprus includes a variety of traditional, Western classical and Western popular genres.
-Cypriot traditional music is similar to the traditional music of Greece with Turkish and Arab influences, and includes dances like sousta, syrtos, ballos, tatsia, antikristos, arabiye, karotseris, sinalik, chiftetteli, zeimbekiko and the mandra dance.
+Cypriot traditional music is similar to the traditional music of Greece, it is most similar to Nisiotika the songs and dances of the Aegean islands, and includes dances like sousta, syrtos, ballos, tatsia, antikristos, arabiye, karotseris, sinalik, çifteli, zeimbekiko and the mandra dance.

 History

 Medieval music

 Cyprus changed hands numerous times prior to the medieval era, and was an important outpost of Christianity and Western European civilization during the Crusades.
 The island's peak as a cultural capital of Europe occurred from 1359 to 1432.
 During that peak, Pierre I de Lusignan made a three-year tour on Europe, bringing with him an entourage of musicians that impressed Charles V in Rheims so much that he donated 80 francs in gold to them.
 On his return to Cyprus, Pierre I brought with him the French Ars Nova and, later, the Ars Subtilior.
 French musicians became well established in Cyprus, and the city of Nicosia became a capital of the Ars Subtilior style.
 Janus I de Lusignan saw Cypriot music evolve into its own variety of music.
 His daughter, Anne de Lusignan, brought a manuscript after her marriage to Louis, Count of Geneva, which contained 159 folios with over two hundred polyphonic compositions, both sacred and secular.
 The manuscript is now a part of the collection of the National Library of Turin.